SURF network

 Network innovations

-Fibre sensing: today's technology
+Fiber sensing: today's technology

-Conducting new research using fibre sensing
+Conducting new research using fiber sensing

-With fibre sensing, fibre-optic cables are used as a network of sensors.
+With fiber sensing, fiber-optic cables are used as a network of sensors.
 These cables do not only transport information, but also actively contribute to generating new knowledge and creating new data.
 For instance, data are collected on strain, pressure, vibration, temperature and other physical parameters.
 By using existing equipment and infrastructure, there is no need to install new equipment in hard-to-reach places, such as underwater.
 This provides valuable insights for a wide range of research fields, such as earth sciences, biology and environmental sciences.

 The potential of the SURF network

-SURF's fibre sensing projects
+SURF's fiber sensing projects

 Submarine cables for marine biology